Ricochet-Exchange/ric-reward/README.md

 ## Superfluid Integration

-The Superfluid protocol is integrated in such a way that when an address's deposit is updated, a flow of Ricochet tokne worth 20% of the deposit is created, updated, or deleted.
+The Superfluid protocol is integrated in such a way that when an address's deposit is updated, a flow of Ricochet token worth 20% of the deposit is created, updated, or deleted.

 If a user makes a deposit, a flow is created.